gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 ## `<model>`

 The `<model>` tag serves as a named container for a group of links and joints.
-Its full documentation can be found [here](http://sdformat.org/spec?ver=1.4&elem=model).
+Its full specification can be found [here](http://sdformat.org/spec?ver=1.4&elem=model).

 It is required to name the model using the `name` attribute.